A Wall St. Legend Leaves Us with Timeless Lessons

 Larry McCarthy 1964-2013

-Wall St. lost a legend five years ago this week.
-Over the last two decades, Larry McCarthy was probably most respected junk bond trader, a man with fearless resolve.
+We lost a legend five years ago this week.
+Over the last two decades, Larry McCarthy was probably the most respected junk bond trader on Wall St., a man with fearless resolve.
 He was one of a kind and touched so many people in positive ways.
 The only thing that outshined Larry’s inspiration to others was found in his generosity.

 Stories of Larry’s passing have been widely read.
 Over the last week, his profile was the most viewed globally across the Bloomberg terminal.
 He will be missed by many, the man left a mark.

 Authors Patrick Robinson (left), Larry McDonald (right), and Larry McCarthy (middle).
-“Colossal Failure of Common Sense” is now published in 12 languages, with over 650,000 copies – one of the best-selling business books in the world.
+“Colossal Failure of Common Sense” is now published in 12 languages, with over 650,000 copies sold – one of the best-selling business books in the world, a CFA Institute top 20 all-time.

 Best known for New York Times #1 Bestseller “Lone Survivor,” Patrick Robinson joined Larry McCarthy and Larry McDonald at speaking events across the U.S. in the summer of 2009.